ModalityTeam/ModalityStuff/meetings/2015-modalityMeetingCPH-Schedule.md

-## Schedule for the 2015 modality meeting at AAU.dk
+## Schedule for the 2015 Modality meeting at AAU.dk
 *draft as of 2015-05-07*

 Meeting held at the department of Architecture, Design & Media Technology, Aalborg University, CPH